mddewittjr/MultiJavaMCServer/README.md

 id <username>
 ```
 ___
-If you appreciate my work, then please consider buying me a beer  :D
+If you appreciate binhex's work, then please consider buying him a beer  :D
+I have only taken this code an modified it to run folia, he is the real mastermind behind the foundational code.

 [![PayPal donation](https://www.paypal.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MM5E27UX6AUU4)